The Soldier's Details

-Clifford Hobson, with his family sailed to Melbourne departing on 26 May 1921 from London on ‘Beltana’ to Melboune.
-He was 15 years old and and younger brother Gordon 12 years.
+Clifford Hobson, with his family sailed to Melbourne departing on 26 May 1921 from London on ‘Beltana’.
+He was 15 years old and younger brother Gordon 12 years.
 His father Charles Hobson recorded his occupation as mine deputy.
-It is believed the boy’s mother Agnes Farrar died in 1918, Charles Hobson remarried.
+It is believed the boy’s birth mother Agnes Farrar died in 1918, Charles Hobson remarried.

 It is unknown if the Hobson family remained in Australia or returned to England.
 Gordon Hobson died a young man of about 21 years in NSW, Australia.
 Clifford Hobson is recorded as deserting HMAS Penguin, Sydney 28 December 1926 – there were always desertions particularly from the Navy!

 Prior to his enlistment Pte.
-Hobson was living in Kalgoorlie and working as a miner and previously worke as a farm labourer.
+Hobson was living in Kalgoorlie and working as a miner and previously worked as a farm labourer.